kwaldenphd/python-functions/README.md

 Q13: Why would we use functions, or what is the value of functions?

+Q14: Include a link to your Replit workspace for this lab.

 # Lab Notebook Questions

 Q1: Describe how you would start building out code to accomplish this task?
 What functions, statements, or keywords would you need to use?
 How would you start to organize this program?